 The Beginner's Guide to Violin Scales [Video Tutorial]

-One of the most important aspects when learning how to play the violin is understanding the scale.
-With violin for beginners, learning scales will give you a foundation as you launch into your craft and begin to explore exercises and pieces of music.
+One of the most important aspects when learning how to play the violin is understanding scales.
+Learning scales will give you a solid foundation as you begin to explore new pieces of music.

 Violin Scales for Beginners

 Simply put, a violin scale is a series of notes, ordered by frequency or pitch, that span an octave (a consecutive set of eight notes.)
 For instance, to play a G scale, start by playing the lowest G on your violin (open G string.)
 Then, ascend up in pitch and play the notes in consecutive order until you reach the next G on your instrument (third finger on the D string.)
 Next, descend down the scale and play each note again, but move backwards until you return to the lowest G (open G string) on your violin.

 Each scale is accompanied by a set of naturals, sharps, and flats which determine what type of scale it is.
 There are many different types of scales: major, natural minor, harmonic minor, etc, but as a beginner, the first type of scale to focus on and master is the major scale.

 There is an easy way to determine which notes go into a major scale, and if you can memorize this rule, you’ll be able to figure out any major scale based on these two principles:

 - There are half steps between the third and fourth, and seventh and eighth notes in the scale.

 - There are whole steps between all of the other notes in the scale.

 To play whole steps, leave about an inch between your fingers (for instance E and F# on the D string).
 To play half steps, squeeze your fingers together so they touch each other (B and C natural on the A string.)
 If you’re not sure about some of the aspects of violin finger placement, check out this article which includes violin fingering charts.